How to build a wooden toy car garage.

-A visitor requested plans for 3 story toy car garage that he had seen on the internet.
+A visitor requested plans for one that he had seen on the internet.
 After a bit of research and a lot of thinking, I came up with this design.

 This example has an elevator as well as ramps up to each floor.

 The elevator module is designed to run along guide rails situated both sides of the lift shaft.

 I have seen a number of elevator designs, this one seems to be the easiest and most practical way.

 The guide rails are made from half-round dowel.

 There is a corresponding v-cut groove in the sides of the elevator, which allows the elevator to run up and down the elevator shaft.

 The winch is built separately and attached to the top of the elevator shaft.

 How to make a winch drum and braking system included in the instructions.